 SEEKING DIFFERENT THINGS IN A HOME

-Millennial buyers in Bloomfield HIlls are seeking different and very specific things in a home.
+Millennial buyers in Metro Detroit Michigan are seeking different and very specific things in a home.
 First, although they have been called entitled, millennials are nevertheless pretty frugal, which means they are often willing to make sacrifices to own a home.
 And this also means that they are more likely to be looking for and willing to buy smaller and older homes.
 Millennial buyers, then, value affordability first and convenience second.

 MORE LIKELY TO SHOP ONLINE

-This is one characteristic of millennial buyers in Bloomfield HIlls that home sellers really need to pay attention to.
+This is one characteristic of millennial buyers in Metro Detroit Michigan that home sellers really need to pay attention to.
 Millennials are technologically savvy, and so that technology is an important part of the searching and home buying process for them.

 According to the National Association of Realtors, 94% of millennials begin their home search online.
 In addition, high-quality listing photos and video presentations are key elements that make them consider a listing.
 Further, many millennials do their online home shopping on mobile devices.
 All this means that millennials have done their research and are well informed.

-So millennial buyers in Bloomfield HIlls are more likely to be college educated, to be single, and to be cautiously frugal.
+So millennial buyers in Metro Detroit Michigan are more likely to be college educated, to be single, and to be cautiously frugal.
 And they are now a huge portion of the home buying population that can’t be ignored.
 But you have to get all the pieces of the marketing puzzle in place, especially the online aspect, for home selling success.